malcprentice/malcprentice.github.io/0-source/Admin - about.md

-This website is a collection of worksheets and resources used by students/trainees.
+This website WAS a collection of worksheets and resources used by students/trainees.
+THey've all moved to a PDF version.

 # Privacy
 * There is no data retained (unless you're  manually submitting homework through the linked Google Classroom, Forms, etc).